Top five best integrated fridge freezers for 2021

 Integrated fridge freezers have become much more popular in recent years, as more and more people try to keep their home appliances hidden behind fitted kitchen cabinets.
 But our tests reveal that good ones are still few and far between.

 If you can’t decide between a built-in and freestanding model, bear in mind that integrated fridge freezers tend to cost more than freestanding ones, and yet almost always contain less storage space.

-At the time of writing in October 2018, on average, the built-in models we’ve tested cost £669 and contain 194 litres of usable space – enough for around 10 supermarket carrier bags' worth of fresh and frozen food.
-By comparison, the average freestanding fridge freezer costs £591 and contains 233 litres (12 carrier bags) of usable space.
+At the time of writing in November 2020, the built-in models we’ve tested cost £689 on average and contain 184 litres of usable space – enough for around 10 supermarket carrier bags' worth of fresh and frozen food.
+By comparison, the average freestanding fridge freezer costs £575 and contains 230 litres (12 carrier bags) of usable space.

-If you’re still set on an integrated fridge freezer, the good news is that we’ve found some great models that will maximise the lifespan of your food without driving up your energy bills or being noisy and awkward to use.
+If you’re still set on an integrated fridge freezer, we’ve found some great models that will maximise the lifespan of your food without driving up your energy bills, or being noisy and awkward to use.
 We’ve rounded up five of the best below, with prices starting at less than £400.
 We’ve also picked out three of the worst to give you an idea of what to avoid.